Sports in Philadelphia: Ice hockey

-Both of the Flyers' minor league affiliates play in eastern Pennsylvania.
+Both of the Flyers' minor league affiliates play or have formerly played in the Philadelphia area.
 The Lehigh Valley Phantoms of the American Hockey League (AHL) are the top minor league affiliate of the Flyers.
-The Phantoms have played in Allentown, Pennsylvania, since 2014.
-From 1996 to 2009, the Phantoms played in the Spectrum and were known as the Philadelphia Phantoms.
-The franchise won the Calder Cup in 1998 and 2005.
+The Phantoms have played in Allentown, Pennsylvania, since 2014, but from 1996 to 2009, the Phantoms played in the Spectrum and were known as the Philadelphia Phantoms.
+During this era, the franchise won the Calder Cup in 1998 and 2005.
 The Reading Royals are the ECHL affiliate of the Philadelphia Flyers.
 The franchise was founded in 1991 as the Columbus Chill, but moved to Reading in 2001.
-The Royals won the league championship for the first time in 2013.
-The Flyers have had other affiliates in eastern Pennsylvania and New Jersey.
-The Trenton Titans of Trenton, New Jersey, played in the ECHL from 1999 to 2013, and served as the affiliate of the Flyers before they were bought by the New Jersey Devils.
-The Hershey Bears of Hershey, Pennsylvania, are the oldest continuously operating professional hockey franchise outside of the NHL's Original Six.
-The Bears served as the AHL affiliate of the Flyers for parts of the 1980s and 1990s.
+The Royals won the Kelly Cup for the first time in 2013.

 Philadelphia has had several minor league hockey teams play in the city and the surrounding area.
-The Philadelphia Arrows were the first hockey franchise in city history, playing in the Canadian-American Hockey League from 1927 to 1935.
-The franchise changed its name to the Philadelphia Ramblers before the 1935–36 season and joined the American Hockey League, where it won the 1936 league championship (the year before the league introduced the Calder Cup).
+The Philadelphia Arrows were the first hockey franchise in city history, playing in the Canadian–American Hockey League from 1927 to 1935.
+The franchise changed its name to the Philadelphia Ramblers before the 1935–36 season and joined the American Hockey League, where they won the 1936 league championship (the year before the league introduced the Calder Cup).
 The team acted as the primary affiliate of the New York Rangers from 1935 to 1941.
 The Philadelphia Falcons played in the Eastern Hockey League (EHL) from 1942 to 1946, before jumping to the American Hockey League and playing as the Philadelphia Rockets from 1946 to 1949.
 Another franchise named the Ramblers played in the EHL from 1955 to 1964; the Ramblers moved to Cherry Hill, New Jersey and played as the Jersey Devils from 1964 to 1973.
 A previous EHL Cherry Hill team named the Jersey Larks had played one season in 1960–61.
 The Philadelphia Firebirds were a minor league hockey team that played in the Philadelphia Civic Center from 1974 to 1979.
 They played in the North American Hockey League (NAHL) from 1974 to 1977, winning the league championship in 1976.
 When the NAHL folded in 1977, they joined the AHL.
-The team moved to Syracuse in 1979, but folded in 1980.
+The team moved to Syracuse, New York in 1979, but folded in 1980.
 Another short-lived team that played in the Centrum (the renamed Cherry Hill Arena) was the Jersey Aces, which started the 1979–80 Northeastern Hockey League season in Cherry Hill but moved mid-season, playing the final 18 games of its season in Hampton, Virginia, where it continued operating until 1981.
 In 2017, and starting again in 2022, the Philadelphia Rebels play NAHL tier-2 junior ice hockey.